rails/rails/guides/source/active_record_migrations.md

 [`change_table`][] is also reversible, as long as the block only calls reversible operations like the ones listed above.

-If you're going to need to use any other methods, you should use `reversible` or write the `up` and `down` methods instead of using the `change` method.
+If you need to use any other methods, you should use `reversible` or write the `up` and `down` methods instead of using the `change` method.

 [`add_check_constraint`]: